-School divisions must immediately enroll homeless students and coordinate the provision of services to homeless students with relevant local social services agencies and other agencies and programs providing services to such students, and with other school divisions.
+School divisions must immediately enroll homeless students and coordinate the provision of services to these students with relevant local social services agencies and other agencies and programs providing services to such students, and with other school divisions.
 In addition, division superintendents cannot exclude from school attendance those homeless children who do not provide the requisite health or immunization information required of other students.
 School divisions must immediately refer the student to the school division liaison required to assist the student in obtaining necessary physical examinations or proof of completion of immunizations.
-For more information regarding the enrollment of homeless students, please review: http://education.wm.edu/centers/hope/.
+For more information regarding the enrollment of homeless students, please see § 22.1-3 and visit http://education.wm.edu/centers/hope/.